sikebe-demo/dotnet-test-demo/src/RazorPagesProject/README.md

 ## Client-Side Dependencies

-This project uses npm to manage client-side packages:
+This project uses npm to manage client-side packages with cross-platform build support:

 - Bootstrap
 - jQuery
 - jQuery Validation
 - jQuery Validation Unobtrusive

+### Cross-Platform Build

+The project uses a Node.js-based build script (`build-libs.js`) that works on all platforms (Windows, Linux, macOS).
+The build process runs automatically during `npm install`.

 For detailed npm setup documentation, see the dependencies section in this README.